-Vetting of new vendor/partner relationships requires coordination between IEO, Purchasing, Accounting and the Office of Insurance and Risk Management.
+Vetting of new vendor/partner relationships requires coordination between IEO, Vendor Management, Purchasing, Accounting and the Office of Insurance and Risk Management.
 There may be circumstances when the University cannot use a faculty director's or department's preferred vendor/partner for the program.
 Examples include disagreeable contractual clauses, inability of the vendor/partner to accept a payment method acceptable to UCLA, student safety in question due to practices and/or location of the vendor/partner, etc. IEO will notify departments of issues and explore alternate sources for services.
+IEO partners with established program providers to facilitate emergency support overseas and to manage programs with complex logistics.
+Partnerships with one provider also facilitate the contract and payment process.